Domains and Classifying Topoi

 and thus $U$ is the subtype $D_a$. \end{proof}

 \begin{proposition}[\AxiomSQCI] The type of opens $\I$ forms a dominance. \end{proposition} \begin{proof} Since $\istsym\colon \I \hook \pp$ by definition is closed under finite meets, it suffices to show that an open subtype of an open proposition is again an open proposition.
 Suppose $p$ is an open proposition and $q$ is an open subtype of $p$.
 By definition $p \eq \ist{i}$ for some $i:\I$.
-Since $\ist{i}$ is affine, \Cref{lem:openofaffinegivesalgebra} implies that $q$ is $D_j$ for some $j : \I/i$.
+Since $\ist{i}$ is sober, \zcref{lem:openofsobergivesalgebra} implies that $q$ is $D_j$ for some $j : \I/i$.
 Since $\T$ is propositionally stable, equivalently $j$ can be viewed as an element $j : \I$ with $j \le i$.
-This way,
+Hence,

 which implies $q$ is also an open proposition. \end{proof}